Packaging ESP-IDF Components

 in the example's CMakeLists.txt

-, as it will break the examples downloaded with the repository.
+, as this will break examples downloaded from the registry.

 We provide a GitHub action to help you upload your components to the registry as part of your GitHub workflow.